 Take a tip from a pro: “Location, Location, Location” is the secret to finding the best bottle of wine for your budget.

-Throughout my 30+ years in the wine distribution industry, I have found labels that tie wines as closely as possible to their grape source to be the best indicator of quality vs. price.
+Throughout my career spanning 30+ years in the wine distribution industry, I have found labels that tie wines as closely as possible to their grape source to be the best indicator of quality vs. price.
 This closely parallels the concepts of farm-to-table sourcing of foods as a measure of quality.

 Working within your budget, check off at least 2 of these 3 items from the bottle label:

 1) Region/Appellation (Ex: Napa Valley AVA, Sonoma Co.
 AVA, Bordeaux or Rhone Valley),

 2) Sub-appellation (Ex: Rutherford, Alexander Valley, Haut-Medoc or Chateauneuf-du-Pape),